-Hire KC offers membership to practitioners, universities, donors, and area employers — so that we can build a connected community in responding to the region’s youth unemployment and talent development crisis.
-The Hire KC Youth initiative harness these collective capabilities to empower young people to succeed in the 21st century labor market.
+Hire KC connects practitioners, universities, donors, and area employers — so that we can build a connected community in responding to the region’s youth and talent development crisis.

 Hire KC explores how to impact youth knowing that the future of work is rapidly changing.
 By 2020, 65% of all jobs will require more than a high school diploma, up from 28% in 1973, but only 24% of those jobs will require a 4-year degree.

-Each summer, through the KC Social Innovation Center, Hire KC Youth pilots innovative modules and methods to experiment and explore new ways to successfully bring young people into area businesses, to increase job-readiness and to make opportunity more accessible for all.
-And each summer, through the Full Employment Council, Hire KC Youth connects out-of-school youth and young adults to work-ready programs and job opportunities through the Summer Job League.
+Each summer, through the KC Social Innovation Center, Hire KC pilots innovative modules and methods to experiment and explore new ways to successfully bring young people into area businesses, to increase job-readiness and to make opportunity more accessible for all.

 We engage and recruit youth from the greater Kansas City area, working directly with high schools, colleges and post secondary institutions, youth organizations and workforce partners to help young people discover and explore the abundance of opportunities available in our region.